-With winter temperatures creeping in under the front door, snow flurries freezing the back of my neck and the winter sun not quite warm enough, it became time to fly (ride) South with the Canada Geese.
+With winter temperatures creeping in under the front door, snow flurries freezing the back of my neck and the winter sun not quiet warm enough, it became time to fly (ride) South with the Canada Geese.
 The Chihuahuan Desert had been good to us before so maybe it will again.

 For hikers, birders, photographers, snowbirds and Adventure Motorcycle Riding, Big Bend National Park could be the number one winter destination.
 More than 1,200 square miles of undeveloped land beckoned, with endless miles of trails, back country 4 wheel drive roads and duel-sport routes.